notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 > `diesel migration -h`

-The above command will give us a nice menu for exploring the tool.
+The above command will give us a nice help menu for exploring the tool.
 Let's check the migrations we've yet to run!

 > `diesel migration list`